mikemacharia39/kotlin-playground/README.md

 4. The bulk upload uses apache poi to read from an excel file
 5. The upload uses coroutines to upload in parallel
 6. The upload uses kotlin flows
+7. Thymeleaf is used to render the UI on http://localhost:5001

+Actuator is enabled to monitor the application on http://localhost:5001/actuator/info

+Swagger is enabled to document the API on http://localhost:5001/swagger-ui/index.html